crowdsourcing-class/crowdsourcing-class.github.io/pa1.md

 <div class="alert alert-info">
   This assignment is due before class on Wednesday, September 17.
 No teams for this assignment, please do it on your own.
+If you need some getting-started tutorials for Python, check the links on the [resources page](resources.html).
 </div>